YudongNiu/COD/source/readme.md

 * loc: if lore algorithm is used
 * indexed: if the HIMOR-index is used

-For example, the following commands performs the corresponding algorithms in our experiments on dataset cora.
+For example, following commands perform the corresponding algorithms in our experiments on dataset cora with the requirement that the quer node is top-5 influential in the result charateristic community.

 ```sh
 python3 COD.py cora 1 5 1 1 1